We believe that elaboration and share of ideas are essential for the dynamics of the professional field of culture.

 These precious moments of exchanges, encounters, study, and reflections within a team or a group are all the more important that they are fruitful on the long term.

-This activities are developed according two forms:
+These activities are developed according three forms:

 We are regularly commissioned to do research and / or to produce publications on related issue such as cooperation in Europe, Team management, life long learning in the field of contemporary performing arts